 The vegetation transect has been monitored at Melaleuca Park 78 since 1997 and was last surveyed in 2018 (Buller et al., 2019).
 The site is largely dominated by native species that include a dense understory of Beaufortia elegans, Pultenea reticulata and Kunzea glabrescens.
 The overstorey is largely composed of Melaleuca preissiana throughout the transect and Banksia attenuata, Banksia ilicifolia and Banksia menziesii in the higher parts of the basin.
 In 2006, the transect was heavily affected by a fire but the vegetation has since made some recovery.
 Baumea articulata disappeared from the transect during this period.
 Several tree deaths were reported following the fire but there is evidence of recovery, particularly for low-lying stands of M. preissiana.
 Trajectories of compositional change provide further evidence for post-fire recovery as recent plot assemblages are becoming more similar to those recorded before the fire (Figure 51).

 Bayesian regression modelling suggests a number of species associated with low groundwater levels (Figure 52), including B. attenuata, Hibbertia subvaginata and M. preissiana, are likely to increase in cover abundance under a scenario of further decreasing groundwater levels.
 The cover abundance of exotics, including Aira caryophyllea, Briza maxima, Ehrharta calycina, Hypochaeris glabra, Poa annua, Sonchus oleraceus and Ursinia anthemoides, is also likely to increase with declining groundwater levels.
-Some of the species are groundwater dependent, such as the Banksia species, suggesting that despite being in decline, groundwater will remain important in determining the vegetation composition of the wetland It is also likely that the richness of exotic species will increase with groundwater decline as the site becomes invaded by exotics not currently recorded at the site.
+It is also likely that the richness of exotic species will increase with groundwater decline as the site becomes invaded by exotics not currently recorded at the site.